 This eclectic little shop is so amusing.
-The Echo Park Time Travel Mart is a convenience store with everything you need to travel back and forth in time, like fresh dinosaur eggs, robot milk, and Viking deodorant.
+The Echo Park Time Travel Mart is a convenience store with everything you need to travel back and forth in time, like fresh dinosaur eggs, robot milk and Viking deodorant.
 No, it’s not just for kids.
 Grown-ups like to time travel too.
 What’s really cool about this convenience mart is that it’s affiliated with 826LA.
 This literary non-profit organization is dedicated to helping kids develop their writing skills.
 All proceeds of the Time Travel Mart sales go to this organization, and there’s even a tutoring classroom behind a secret door in the back of the shop.

-San Francisco might have Steiner Street’s Painted Ladies, but Angelino Heights, one of Los Angeles’ oldest neighborhoods, has its own Victorian beauties.
-Carroll Avenue has been registered in the National Register of Historic Places with having the highest concentration of Victorian homes in the city, and the breathtaking beauty of the 19th-century homes are really a sight to see.
+San Francisco might have its row of “Painted Ladies,” but Angelino Heights, one of Los Angeles’ oldest neighborhoods, has its own Victorian beauties.
+Carroll Avenue has been registered in the National Register of Historic Places with having the highest concentration of Victorian homes in the city, and the breathtaking beauty of the 19th-century homes is really a sight to see.
 If you want to learn about the historic area, take a walking tour with the Los Angeles Conservancy.

 One of the hippest nightclubs in the city, the Echo & Echoplex features nightly music events.
 Entry prices are reasonable, which makes this the perfect place to find new bands on the LA music scene.
 These two music venues are known for their eccentric bookings and embrace indie groups of a ranging talent base, from well-known musicians to those new on the scene.